cycloid-community-catalog/onboarding-stacks-europe/stack-scaffold-demo/README.md

 ## Overview

 This automation creates and scaffolds new projects with the following features:
-- GitHub repository creation and configuration
+- GitHub or GitLab repository creation and configuration
 - Multiple development stack templates support
 - Automated project structure setup
 - Secure credential management